 Three children are unintentionally run over every week in Australia - mostly in the driveway of their own home.
-While four wheel drives and SUV's feature commonly in reversing incidents, many popular family sedans are also involved.
-All vehicles have blind spots, some extending back as far as 15 metres\.
+While four wheel drives and SUV's commonly feature in reversing incidents, many popular family sedans are also involved.
+All vehicles have blind spots, some extending back as far as 15 metres.

-Why are children at risk in the driveway:
+Children are at risk in the driveway:

-- Young children are naturally inquisitive, move surprisingly fast, and can run into the path of a moving vehicle without warning. - In the time it takes for the driver to say goodbye and start the car, a child can move from a 'safe' position, onto the driveway, and into the path of the vehicle. - Small children, can be impossible to see from inside a car, especially if they are directly behind it.
-The rear visibility of a number of popular cars has been tested and results show that there is a large 'blind space' behind most cars, particularly when reversing.
+- Young children are naturally inquisitive, move surprisingly fast and can run into the path of a moving vehicle without warning. - From the time it takes for the driver to say goodbye and start the car, a child can move onto the driveway and into the path of the vehicle. - Due to 'blind spots' a small child can be impossible to see from inside a car, especially if they are directly behind it.